James Renwick Brevoort: Background and career

 Brevoort was born in Yonkers, New York to a prosperous family with a history of involvement in the arts and architecture.
 He spent his childhood in what is now The Bronx, which in Brevoort's time was mainly rural.
-Continuing in the family tradition, Brevoort initiated his study of architecture in 1850 with his cousin, James Renwick, Jr., designer of St. Patrick's Cathedral, New York and the Smithsonian Institution in Washington, DC.
+Continuing in the family tradition, Brevoort initiated his study of architecture in 1850 with his cousin, James Renwick Jr., designer of St. Patrick's Cathedral, New York and the Smithsonian Institution in Washington, DC.
 He gained a certificate in architecture from New York University in 1854, but at some point in the 1850s his interest shifted to traditional painting.
 Brevoort exhibited his first work at the National Academy of Design in 1856 and was elected an associate member there in 1861.

 Brevoort's landscapes during the 1850s and 1860s exhibit the stylistic trademarks of the Hudson River School: scenic views of realism and detail, with an emphasis on light.
 His favorite subjects were the hills, fields, and rivers of Rockland and Westchester Counties in New York, and the Farmington River in Connecticut, though he did travel farther afield to capture the mountainous and coastal terrain of New England.
 A number of his paintings are much wider than tall, which allowed Brevoort to emphasize the more tranquil, horizontal aspects of a scene in the manner of the late Hudson River School.
 In 1861, Brevoort was elected into the National Academy of Design as an Associate member, and became a full member in 1863.

 1873 marked a turning point in Brevoort's career.
-Following the death of his first wife, he married Marie Louise Bascom, a talented artist and exhibitor at the National Academy School.
+Following the death of his first wife Augusta Tuthill, he married Marie Louise Bascom, a talented artist and exhibitor at the National Academy School.
 He also auctioned off the entire contents of his studio—over 150 landscapes, including works he obtained from fellow artists Alexander Helwig Wyant, William Hart, Jervis McEntee and George Inness.
 Then Brevoort and his new wife left for Europe.